 It seems like every other person you bump into is on some sort of a gluten free diet.
 Nearly everything that once existed with gluten can now be created without it.
 The thing is, sometimes eating gluten free is no healthier than eating foods with gluten.
 This gluten free diet plan and primer on all things gluten (or gluten free) will help you out!

 Because the byproducts of gluten are in so many things, you could be eating gluten and not even know it.
-Gluten is commonly present in processed meats, salad dressings, gravies, soups and candy.
+Gluten can be found in processed meats, salad dressings, gravies, soups and candy.
 If you've recently had soy sauce, licorice or beer, you've consumed gluten.

 People with celiac disease